-INDSPEC and Chemical are also parties to an employment agreement with Mr. Todd that expires March 31, 1997.
-Mr. Todd's employment agreement provides for (i) an annual base salary of \$155,000; (ii) an annual bonus based on a percentage of Mr. Todd's base salary based on company-wide goals; (iii) options, which were granted in 1993, to purchase 502 shares of INDSPEC Common Stock at an exercise price of \$450 per share, with such options vesting ratably over a three-year period; (iv) severance payments following termination of Mr. Todd's employment under certain circumstances, including termination following a change in control of INDSPEC; (v) if Mr. Todd tenders in the Exchange Offers all shares of Class A Common Stock that he is entitled to receive upon exercise of vested Options and less than all of such shares are accepted, Mr. Todd may surrender all of such Options to INDSPEC in exchange for a payment of an amount equal to \$1,768.57 multiplied by the number of shares underlying such options that were not acquired by Occidental in the Exchange Offers, (vi) in the event of Mr. Todd's retirement after December 31, 1996, if Mr. Todd so elects, the surrender by Mr. Todd before June 30, 1997, under certain circumstances of any remaining vested Options in consideration for the greater of \$2,218.57 per share or the aggregate dollar value per share of Occidental Common Stock that would be received in a Put Offer if the date of surrender were the Put Offer exchange date, minus the aggregate exercise price, and (vii) for the proportional payment of Mr. Todd's annual bonus if Mr. Todd should retire on a day other than the last day of INDSPEC's fiscal year.
+INDSPEC and Chemical are also parties to an employment agreement with Mr. Todd that expires December 2, 1996.
+Mr. Todd's employment agreement provides for (i) an annual base salary of \$155,000; (ii) an annual bonus based on a percentage of Mr. Todd's base salary based on company-wide goals; (iii) options, which were granted in 1993, to purchase 502 shares of INDSPEC Common Stock at an exercise price of \$450 per share, with such options vesting ratably over a three-year period; (iv) severance payments following termination of Mr. Todd's employment under certain circumstances, including termination following a change in control of INDSPEC; (v) Mr. Todd's agreement to tender in the Exchange Offers all shares of Class A Common Stock that he is entitled to receive upon exercise of vested Options, (vi) if Mr. Todd so elects, payment to Mr. Todd in exchange for the cancellation of all related Options exercisable for shares of Class A Common Stock of an amount equal to \$1,768.57 multiplied by the number of such shares not acquired by Occidental in the Exchange Offers, (vii) in the event of Mr. Todd's retirement after December 31, 1996, if Mr. Todd so elects, the surrender by Mr. Todd before June 30, 1997, under certain circumstances of any remaining vested Options in consideration for the greater of \$2,218.57 per share or the aggregate dollar value per share of Occidental Common Stock that would be received in a Put Offer if the date of surrender were the Put Offer exchange date, minus the aggregate exercise price, and (viii) for the proportional payment of Mr. Todd's annual bonus if Mr. Todd should retire on a day other than the last day of INDSPEC's fiscal year.